 Since it was last published in 2008, there have been shifts in the legal, policy and workplace environments.
 Doctors are telling us that increasing pressures and demands on their practice can make it difficult it to seek and record a patient’s consent in line with our guidance and the law.

 The section in the guidance that relates to involving children and young people in making decisions is out of scope for this review.
-Any feedback received on this will be considered as part of a future review of the GMC's 0-18 guidance.
+Any feedback received on this will be considered as part of a future review of our 0-18 guidance.

 As part of our work we’ve: